Pet emergency

 Is monarch of the east poisonous to dogs?

-Yes — the ASPCA lists Monarch of the East (Sauromatum venosum) as toxic to dogs.
+Yes — Monarch of the East (Sauromatum venosum) is regarded as toxic to dogs, based on genus- and family-level toxicity data.
 Not individually listed by the ASPCA, but the genus Sauromatum is an aroid and all parts contain insoluble calcium oxalate crystals.
 The spathe also produces foul-smelling compounds toxic to small animals if ingested.
 Causes oral burning, drooling, and vomiting in pets; keep well out of reach.

 How serious is it if my dog ate monarch of the east?

 Monarch of the East is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?